hashicorp/terraform-provider-tfe/website/docs/d/teams.html.markdown

 # Data Source: tfe_teams

 Use this data source to get a list of Teams in an Organization and a map of their IDs.
+The Teams returned may be a subset of all teams in an Organization based on the permissions of the API token.

 ## Example Usage